 *--Paul R. Gregory, The Political Economy of Stalinism: Evidence from the Soviet Secret Archives

-<>1928de09:Italian Fascist state strengthened by its absorption of the Grand Council of Fascism (something like the fascist party executive).
-The corporate state was absorbing the Fascist Party [DPH:396-7]
+<>1928de09:Italian Fascist state strengthened by its absorption of the Grand Council of Fascism (something like the fascist party executive)

 <>1929:English novelist Virginia Woolf published personal declaration of independence, requiring only, as her title put it, A Room of One's Own [TXT] [CWC:386-98].
 Yes, a room of one's own, but also, as her text added, a steady income of 500 British Pounds a year.
-A feminist manifesto by a representative of the English social, economic and cultural elite, one of the great novelists of the 20th century, was also a plea for economic independence.
+A feminist manifesto by a representative of the English social, economic and cultural elite, one of the great novelists of the 20th-century, was also a plea for economic independence.
 Economic pressures caused by the commercialization of the fine arts and the rise of pop-arts was felt in Woolf's circles.
 Her manifesto had long-term influence, and not only on women's movements

 <>1929:German writer Erich Maria Remarque published powerful novel about WW1, All Quiet on the Western Front